 I expect you to attend class, and class attendance is crucial for doing well in this course (a lot of the exam material comes from my lectures).
-I have been known to give an occasional Extra Credit point in class at unpredictable (unannounced) times; you must be in class when the EC is awarded to benefit from this good fortune!
-However, attending class is up to your discretion and is not graded.
+I have been known to give the occasional Extra Credit point in class at unpredictable (unannounced) times; you must be in class when the EC is awarded to benefit from this good fortune!
+However, attending class is up to your discretion.